UnlyEd/next-right-now/docs/getting-started/select-preset.md

 ---
 layout: default
-title: Find my variant
+title: Find my preset
 parent: Getting started
 nav_order: 30
 ---

-# Find and use your variant
+# Find and use your preset
 {: .no_toc }

 <div class="code-example" markdown="1">
-Comprehensive list of all the available variants of the NRN boilerplate.
+Comprehensive list of all the available presets of the NRN boilerplate.

-This list is **meant to help you find the variant that best fit your needs**, depending on the **built-in features** that comes with each, and help you get started to build your own project based on this variant.
+This list is **meant to help you find the preset that best fit your needs**, depending on the **built-in features** that comes with each, and help you get started to build your own project based on this preset.

-- Make sure you understand [**what's a variant**](../concepts/variants) before going further.
+- Make sure you understand [**what's a preset**](../concepts/presets) before going further.
 - Make sure you're up-to-date with the [terminology](../reference/terminology) being used.
 </div>